FraMan97/kairos/README.md

 `kairos` is an anonymous, decentralized peer-to-peer (P2P) file-sharing system.
 It is designed to provide maximum privacy by combining the anonymity of the Tor network with a secure, resilient storage architecture.

-It's unique feature is its "time-lock" mechanism.
-This allows users to upload files that remain encrypted, fragmented and inaccessible to anyone until a specific release date and time has passed.
-Before this time, the peer nodes hosting the data will refuse to serve the file's chunks, ensuring that data is only made public at the predetermined moment.
+Its unique feature is its `time-lock` mechanism, powered by **Drand**.
+By leveraging Drand's distributed time-lock encryption, uploaded files remain cryptographically sealed and inaccessible until a specific release date and time has passed.
+This ensures that data decryption is mathematically impossible before the predetermined moment, guaranteeing a secure release without relying on the honesty of the storage nodes..

 > [!WARNING]